Alternative to Google’s Campaign URL Builder

 I’m talking about the Google URL builder, which marketers like me used to visit 10 times a day as we created and shared links online.

-We used to use this tool because we needed a spot to go to easily append those annoying UTM parameters onto the end of our links for granular campaign and source tracking.
+We used to use this tool because we needed a spot to go to easily append those annoying UTM parameters onto the end of our links for a granular campaign and source tracking.

 Here’s what the old version used to look like: